Tamas (philosophy): Hinduism

 In Indian philosophy, these qualities are not considered as present in either-or fashion.
 Rather, everyone and everything has all three, only in different proportions and in different contexts.
 The living being or substance is viewed as the net result of the joint effect of these three qualities.

 According to the Samkya school, no one and nothing is either purely Sattvic, Rajasic or Tamasic.
-One's nature and behavior is a complex interplay of all of these, with each guna in varying degrees.
-In some, the conduct is Rajasic with significant influence of Sattvic guna, in some it is Rajasic with significant influence of Tamasic guna, and so on.
+One's nature and behavior is a complex interplay of all guṇas in varying degrees.
+In some, the conduct is Rajasic with significant influence of Sattvic guṇa; in some it is Rajasic with significant influence of Tamasic guṇa, and so on.

+In Bhagavad Gita verse 18.32, the influence of tamas on buddhi is described as where a person "regards wickedness as virtue and virtue as wickedness".

 Sikhism

-The Sikh scripture refers to Tamas in its verses:
+The Sikh scripture refers to tamas in its verses: